 She has provided training to a number of USDA Rural Development colleagues across the country, and taught in the Community Development Institute in Thibodaux, LA, the Heartland Economic Development Course, and the University of Missouri's International Community and Rural Development Institute.
 Mary's consulting experiences include working with local organizations, utilities, state government, universities, and the federal government.
 In recent years, she has supported the development of extension programming in community emergency management, community food systems, community health, and community entrepreneurship and economic development.

 Mary is fellow in the National Academy of Community Engagement Scholars, an MU Cambio Center fellow, a Food Systems Leadership Institute fellow and was a an MU McQuinn Center for Entrepreneurial Leadership fellow.
 She was also a National Extension Leadership Development Program fellow.
-She hA served on the boards for the North Central Regional Center for Rural Development, the Missouri Rural Development Partners, and the Rural Policy Research Institute, the Community Development Society, and its Missouri Chapter.
+She has served on the boards for the North Central Regional Center for Rural Development, the Missouri Rural Development Partners, and the Rural Policy Research Institute, the Community Development Society, and its Missouri Chapter.
 Her honors include the MU International Engaged Faculty Award, CDS Program of the Year Award, CDS Achievement Award, MoCDS Distinguished Service Award, University of Missouri Vice-President's Outstanding Team Achievement Award, University Extension's Community Developer of the Year Award and Distinguished Service Award, and Leadership Development Fellow with the National Center for Food and Agricultural Policy.
 Mary has international experience in Asia and S. Africa and provided leadership for MU Extension's engagement with the University of the Western Cape, S. Africa and for training in agricultural extension in Ghana.
 She obtained a bachelor's degree in Agriculture, master's degree in Adult Education, and doctoral degree in Educational Leadership and Policy Analysis at the University of Missouri-Columbia.
 Early in her career, she worked in the management of a horticultural firm and for USDA's Federal Crop Insurance Corporation.
 She has also owned a home-based greeting card design company.